postsharp/Metalama.Documentation/content/patterns/xaml/command.md

 ### Example: Commands with a CanExecute property and [Observable]

 The following example demonstrates the code generated when the `[Command]` and `[Observable]` aspects are used together.
-Notice the compactness of the source code and the sheer size of the generated code.
+Notice the compactness of the source code and the significant size of the generated code.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Xaml/Commands/CanExecute_Observable.cs]